MGI-tech-bioinformatics/stLFR_v1/README.md

 Result
 -------
-After all analysis process ending, you will get these following files:
+After all analysis processes ending, you will get these following files:

 1. Raw data and alignment summary: Alignment.statistics.xls
 2. Variant summary: Variant.statistics.xls